symfony/symfony-docs/cookbook/configuration/configuration_organization.rst

 A different organization strategy may be needed for complex applications with large configuration files.
-For instance, you could create one file per bundle and several files to define all the application services:
+For instance, you could create one file per bundle and several files to define all application services:

 .. code-block:: text